milesdwilliams15/aiddata_database/README.md

 You can see the details of how I constructed these datasets by checking out this document I created here: [01_aiddata_cleaning.pdf](https://github.com/milesdwilliams15/aiddata_database/blob/main/_code/01_aiddata_cleaning.pdf).

 If you notice any errors or have any suggestions, email me at williamsmd@denison.edu.

+## Other helpful resources

+For project level data, several years ago someone created an API for R users to pull this data.
+You can check it out at this link here: https://github.com/felixhaass/aiddata/tree/master